playcanvas/developer.playcanvas.com/content/en/user-manual/faq.md

 ## How do I create a light?

 You can create a light by adding a **Light** component to an Entity.
-You can also right click on an Entity and select New Entity / Directional Light to create a new directional light and similarly for spot lights and point lights.
+You can also right click on an Entity and select New Entity / Directional Light to create a new directional light and similarly for spot lights and omni lights.

 [Learn more](https://developer.playcanvas.com/en/user-manual/packs/components/light/)